 More than 200,000 swimming-related injuries require medical treatment each year, according to the Consumer Product Safety Commission.
 It is also reported that each day about 10 people die from unintentional drowning accidents – not including boating accidents.
-The reports also show that 2 of the deaths each day are children that are younger than 15-years-old.
+The reports also show that two of the deaths each day are children that are younger than 15 years old.
 Drowning accidents are also the second most common cause of injury death among children under 14.

 Approximately 80 percent of drowning accidents are males.
 This could be due to their heightened risk-taking characteristics.

-Here is a list of basic drowning preventive methods:• Learn to swim, before you swim.
+- Learn to swim, before you swim.
 Preferably around the age of 3 or 4.
-But, it is never too late to learn if you did not learn as a child.
+But it is never too late to learn if you did not learn as a child.

-• Do not swim in water if there is an electric storm in the nearby area.
+- Do not swim in water if there is an electric storm in the nearby area.
 Lightning can travel through water up to a mile.
-Did you know that?

 If you believe that someone you loved was killed or injured in a drowning accident, caused by the negligence of another person, contact an attorney to learn about your legal options.

-Seattle drowning accident attorney Christopher Davis offers free consultation.
-Call Davis Law Group at (206)727-4000 to schedule an appointment.
+Seattle drowning accident attorney Chris Davis and the attorneys at the Davis Law Group, P.S., offer free consultation.
+Call (206)727-4000 or use the contact form on this page to schedule an appointment.